gbif/ipt/DwCAHowToGuide.md

 The Integrated Publishing Toolkit (IPT) is GBIF’s flagship tool for publishing DwC-As.
 There are two configuration options available.

 1. You can install and host a local version of the IPT at your home institution.
-2. You can access a hosted instance of an IPT at a GBIF-endorsed Data Hosting Centre and publish your data there:
+2. You can access a hosted instance of an IPT at a [trusted IPT Data Hosting Centre](https://github.com/gbif/ipt/wiki/dataHostingCentres) and publish your data there.
-    1. DanBIF Data Hosting Center
-    2. Endangered Wildlife Trust Data Hosting Center

 Please contact <helpdesk@gbif.org> for more information on using a Data Hosting Centre.